 RappU Will Pay for your Workforce Training!

 If you live in Rappahannock County and can successfully complete our application process, you can enroll in the Nurse Aide (CNA) or Home Health Aide (HHA) course FREE OF CHARGE.
 Your only cost is a $25 application fee.

-Charges which RappU will cover for the CNA and HHA programs include:
+Charges which RappU will cover for the Nurse Aide program include:

 Application-related expenses – literacy test, Virginia and nationwide criminal background check, drug screen, a physical and required immunizations.

 Course fees – tuition, hospital scrubs, textbook and workbook